Policies & Procedures

 - Service animals in classrooms and labs

-- Private restroom access
+- Possible private restroom access in dorms/apartments

 - Individualized student orientation